aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/polaris-installation.md

 kubectl port-forward --namespace polaris svc/polaris-dashboard 8080:80
 ```

 Note : kubectl port-forward does not return.
-You can open a browser instance by clicking preview --> preview running application in cloud9 IDE  to browse the Polaris Dashboard.
+You can open a browser instance by clicking **Preview/Preview Running Application** in Cloud9 IDE  to browse the Polaris Dashboard.

 # Using the Dashboard
 The Polaris dashboard is a way to get a simple visual overview of the current state of your Kubernetes workloads as well as a roadmap for what can be improved.
 The dashboard provides a cluster wide overview as well as breaking out results by category, namespace, and workload.